 (You can see and hear the entire sermon here)

-The point of the pastor’s message is that Jesus was born primarily to die for the sinful nature of humanity.
-It proclaims that this was the central purpose of Jesus’ life on earth, essentially thirty-three years of marking time until he could die in a sacrificial death, enabling us to join him and our loved ones in heaven.
+The point of the pastor’s message was that Jesus was born primarily to die for the sinful nature of humanity.
+This is standard Christian theology that proclaims that a sacrificial death was the central purpose of Jesus’ life on earth—essentially thirty-three years of marking time until he could die on a cross—enabling us to join him and our loved ones in heaven.
 For many Christians, this is the essence of the gospel.
 In fact, the historic Apostles’ Creed takes us immediately from Jesus’ miraculous birth to his agonizing death with nothing in between: